profvjreddi/homepage/content/blog/phd-admissions-reality.md

 ## What Your Recommenders Are Actually Writing About You

-Let's talk about the single most important component of your application: letters of recommendation.
+The single most important component of your application is letters of recommendation.

 Many students focus enormous energy on their GPA or their statement.
 But if faculty were forced to choose one component to evaluate an applicant, most would choose the recommendation letters.
 Your statement tells us what you say about yourself.
 Your transcript tells us what grades say about you.
 Your letters tell us what experienced researchers say about you.
 We trust what your research mentors observe about you far more than self-reporting or test scores.